BEST NORTH DEVON BEACHES

 Sandy toes and salty kisses

 With three miles of sweeping, uninterrupted golden sands and the clearest water you will find, Woolacombe has always been one of the most beautiful UK holiday destinations.
-Surrounded by National Trust landscape, breathtaking scenery and natural beauty in abundance, it should be a ‘must do’ on your places to go list.
-Woolacombe itself, has over three miles of sandy dunes.
-If that's not enough, there are a bevy of beaches in reach...
+Surrounded by National Trust landscape, breathtaking scenery and the natural beauty of rural Devon in abundance, it should be a ‘must do’ on your places to go list.
+Woolacombe itself has over three miles of sandy dunes.
+If that's not enough, there are a bevvy of beautiful North Devon beaches in reach...

-Just round the corner from Woolacombe’s main beach, this sheltered spot swaps the sand for shells and shingle.
-Ideal for a walk, a picnic or a spot of rock-pooling, Barricane is loved by long distance visitors and locals alike.
-Its shallow waters are great for a paddle, while you'll also find a cute cafe serving Sri Lankan on warmer evenings and views so pretty you won't be the last to fall in love with the place!
+Just round the corner from the golden sand of Woolacombe Beach, this sheltered spot swaps the sand for shells and shingle.
+Ideal for a walk, a picnic or playing in rock pools, Barricane Beach is loved by long-distance visitors and locals alike, and it’s a dog-friendly place, too.
+The shallow waters of this shingle beach are great for a paddle, while you'll also find a cute cafe serving Sri Lankan food on warmer evenings and stunning views that’ll make you fall instantly in love with the place!

 At the end of the long flank of sand stretching south from Woolacombe is Putsborough Sands.
-It has clear water, great surf and a gentler away-from-it all feel.
-There's a beach shop and café, a small caravan park, award winning toilets and nothing else apart from rock pools and spectacular sunsets.
+It has clear water, great surf and a gentler away-from-it-all feel.
+There's a beach shop and café, a small caravan park, award-winning toilets and nothing else apart from rock pools, wonderful sea views and spectacular sunsets.
+A family-friendly section of the South West Coast Path connects Putsborough with Woolacombe, and there’s a car park for those that prefer to drive.

-Once notorious for smugglers and wreckers, this stretch of coastline is now a great place to get away from the crowds and enjoy the dramatic scenery of cliffs, rocky headlands and sandy bays as you look back towards Woolacombe.
+Once notorious for smugglers and wreckers, this stretch of the North Devon coast is now a great place to get away from the crowds and enjoy the dramatic scenery of cliffs, rocky headlands and sandy bays as you look back towards Woolacombe.
 Look out for seals as you walk from Morte Point towards Bull Point and enjoy the coastal heathland and maritime grasslands, which are great habitats for birds and other wildlife.